longhorn/website/content/docs/1.2.1/references/settings.md

 This value can be lowered to avoid overprovisioning storage.
 See [Multiple Disks Support](../../volumes-and-nodes/multidisk/#configuration) for details.
 Also, a replica of volume may take more space than the volume's size since the snapshots need storage space as well.
 The users can delete snapshots to reclaim spaces.

 ### Danger Zone

+#### Concurrent Replica Rebuild Per Node Limit

+> Default: `5`

+This setting controls how many replicas on a node can be rebuilt simultaneously.

+Typically, Longhorn can block the replica starting once the current rebuilding count on a node exceeds the limit.
+But when the value is 0, it means disabling the replica rebuilding.

+> **WARNING:**
+>  - The old setting "Disable Replica Rebuild" is replaced by this setting.
+>  - Different from relying on replica starting delay to limit the concurrent rebuilding, if the rebuilding is disabled, replica object replenishment will be directly skipped.
+>  - When the value is 0/rebuilding is disabled, eviction and data locality feature won't work.
+But this shouldn't have any impact to any current replica rebuild and backup restore.

 #### Guaranteed Engine Manager CPU